The 2024 teaching award winners (from left): Mario Ziegler, Ilka Hameister and Peter Starke.

 Published: | By: Stephan Laudien

 Many people find it difficult to make sound, balanced judgements and stand up for them in public.
 Despite a wealth of information or precisely because of it.
 But forming judgements can be learned and practised.
-An interdisciplinary team of subject didactics experts from Philosophy and Political Science at Friedrich Schiller University Jena has been working on how this can be achieved at school.
+An interdisciplinary team of didactics experts from Philosophy and Political Science at Friedrich Schiller University Jena has been working on how this can be achieved at school.
 Ilka Hameister, Peter Starke and Dr Mario Ziegler have been awarded the University of Jena's 2024 Teaching Prize for their seminar "The controversy surrounding the controversy requirement: forming judgements from a political and philosophical didactic perspective".
 The 2,500 euro award in the teaching award category for the best course concept will be presented on 19 November at this year's "Dies legendi".

 Enabling and reflecting on one's own experiences